irods-contrib/metalnx-msi/vocabulary/tests/README.md

 How to run the tests?
 ---------------------

-To run all the tests use:
+To run all the tests use (from outside the *tests* directory):

 ```console
 python -m unittest discover
 ```

-If you want to run tests separately, run the following command from inside the tests directory:
+If you want to run tests separately, run the following command from inside the *tests* directory:

 ```console
 python <name-of-the-test-file> # python test_create_vocab.py